omaromi/omaromi/README.md

 ## Hey there 👋

-- I’m Omar, an educator, thinker, and forever learner.
+- I’m Omar, an educator, product manager, and learning addict.
 - Right now, I work at [Basta](https://projectbasta.com/) as a Product Manager.
-- In my past, I've been a career coach to young first-gen New Yorkers, a program lead at a coding bootcamp, and a biochemistry researcher working on antibiotic drug design.
+- Before Basta, I was a career coach to first-gen college students and before that, a researcher working on antibiotic drug design.

 - I'm currently learning about programming through Python and JavaScript.
 - My background in STEM and education has me diving deeper into data science with python and pandas.
-- When I'm not learning, I produce a monthly standup comedy show and tell jokes on stage.
+- When I'm not coding, I produce a monthly standup comedy show and tell jokes on stage.

 - Reach out to me on [LinkedIn](https://www.linkedin.com/in/omar-mn/) or [Instagram](https://www.instagram.com/ethnicallyomar/)